steveculshaw/brindlewoodbay/README.md

 *Atsidi takes Tom Hanson maven move:: <br>You can easily pass for someone much younger.
 If you’re in a situation or environment where being younger is a benefit, your rolls are made with advantage*

+#### 30th June

+*Krystal meets with her informant, dodgy Alf: he informs her that ... the sketch relates directly to the scrimshaw* *And the spirit of Milcah still surrounds us, pointing to a news archive item ...
+New Years Eve 2011, convergence point of dooms soothsayers for a end of world 2012 party.
+Most left, but some seem to have remained.
+Including one whose bushy beard is strangely reminiscent*

+Winnie goes to check the museum for where the harpoon came from; sadly it's closed.
+Seems it was in the main gallery close to the scrimshaw section.

+Atsidi heads to the sheriffs office for any updates, and quizzes the deputy about status; the scrimshaw is piece of slightly curved bone; picture of a young man with a straw hat, smart jacket, baggy trousers, no shoes, and a grin on his face.
+Checking the report, there is a note (likely Sam Cooper) ...
+"Check out and follow up draft email on Katherine Berko computer".
+Partially disable the museum alarm while Krystal 146's (*breaking & entry*) the fire door ... *and gets caught by the Sheriff*

+*Sheriff Wyman is starting to get suspicious about us and always being at crime scenes!!!*

+Krystal heads off to search around the museum; there is a fire exit ... sadly likely to be alarmed!
+And is joined by Winnie.<br>
+Checking the computer, and it's not locked ... <br>
+**Clue:** Katherine's unsent draft email; "Staff & students welcome to inspect, but loaning is out of the question" Unfortunately the museum index is password protected, but Krystal uses Katherine's Star Trek interest to break in.
+Winnie takes over checking the details.
+The harpoon is associated with a harpoon gun on loan to Boston Marine Museum.<br>
+**Clue:** Plus for each entry, there is a link for object value, which lead to a hidden file ... downloaded to Winnie's USB bobble drive.

+And the peephole ...

+* from the corridor, you can see the case where the scrimshaw was taken from
+* from the scrimshaw room, you can see who's coming down the corridor

+Go to the college to check ... <br>
+...
+Krish's subject was music<br>
+...
+Schwartz was NOT Edgar tutor ... it is Dr Tara Banerjee.
+She was at the event, and left early ...
+Edgar was still alive<br>
+... and their writing does NOT match the thesis

+Krystal broaches a possible romance between Edgar and Dr. Banerjee ...
+NO<br>
+... and gets a vey bad reaction!<br>
+... so bad she leaves, jumps into her car and drives off

+Winnie meanwhile checks through the USB stick ... <br>
+...
+Nothing on any scrimshaw sales<br>
+... but it does show the museum is a heathy financial position, getting donations from BB.
+Community College, along with several towns folks.
+And weirdly BB.
+Lunch Club!<br>
+...
+The scrimshaw repo's are of specific known ones.

+Next check the tattoo's ... visit 'Salty' Nancy's Nikolaidas (*from Belfast*) tattoo shop.<br>
+Winnie asks about the tattoo's on the two worn pages ... and chickens out of a "M" on each of our arms.

+Confront Professor Schwartz that "this" is what happened ... it was him that killed Edgar<br>
+Edgar had discovered the theft of the scrimshaw by the cult.<br>
+Schwartz killed him in the museum with the harpoon

+He was acting on the instructions of the **"Midwife's of the Fragrant Void"**

+Curtsey of Milcah another news article ...

+In the summer of 1893 hall dr murdered 13 women & children Saying they were promised to them below
+Despite the evidence, he was found "Not guilty" and released.
+He built a shack on the and lived out his life during that time, rarely seen after that, but glimpsed doing strange rituals

 ### This Mystery Clues

 **Clue:** George and Cornelius are deep in conversation about *"something"*<br>